smarticoai/public-api/docs/api/interfaces/TRafflePrize.md

 • **image\_url**: `string`

-URL of the image that represents the prize
+URL of the image that represents the prize, 256x256px

 ___